 Find out how to contact us.

 We provide a video relay service for people who are deaf, hearing impaired or have a speech impediment.
-You can access this online or at Belfast Zoo and Olympia Leisure Centre (these venues are currently closed).
+You can access this online or at some of our venues.
 Find out more about this service.

 Our offices have audio induction loops, or if you contact us before your visit, we can arrange a British Sign Language (BSL) or Irish Sign Language (ISL) interpreter.